pForest: In-Network Inference with Random Forests: Context-dependent random forests

-\myitem{Network traffic features} \system's feature extraction component extracts 18 popular network traffic features inspired by CICFlowMeter~\cite{flowmeter_web} and listed in \tref{tab:supported_features}.
-In contrast to~\cite{flowmeter_web}, \system, extracts features per subflow (\ie $\Flow[:n]$ for $n=1,2,3,\ldots$) in order to allow context-dependent models based on subflows and it respects the limitations of programmable network devices.
+\myitem{Network traffic features} \system's feature extraction component extracts 18 popular network traffic features inspired by CICFlowMeter~\cite{lashkariAhlashkariCICFlowMeter2022} and listed in \tref{tab:supported_features}.
+In contrast to~\cite{lashkariAhlashkariCICFlowMeter2022}, \system extracts features per subflow (\ie $\Flow[:n]$ for $n=1,2,3,\ldots$) in order to allow context-dependent models based on subflows, and it respects the limitations of programmable network devices.
+In this stage, \system also splits the features into a train and test dataset with 9:1 proportions (also for each individual label sort).

-\myitem{Grouping redundant features} After extracting the features, the first step is to find groups of features which carry very similar information.
-To this end, we compute the mutual information $\operatorname{I}$ among the features (\eg feature $f_i$ and feature $f_j$) and construct the normalized distance metric $ d(f_i, f_j) = 1 - \frac{\operatorname{I}(f_i; f_j)}{\operatorname{H}(f_i, f_j)}$ with $\operatorname{H}(X, Y)$ being the joint entropy of discrete random variables $X$ and $Y$.
+\startsquarepar \myitemNoVspace{Grouping redundant features} It could happen that the $\RF$ training selects a feature that is much harder to compute than an alternative, directly correlated feature.
+In order to avoid such situations, \system clusters features into groups that carry very similar information, from which it later picks one representative (\cf next step).
+Concretely, it computes the mutual information $\operatorname{I}$ among the training features (\eg feature $f_i$ and feature $f_j$) and constructs the normalized distance metric $ d(f_i, f_j) = 1 - \frac{\operatorname{I}(f_i; f_j)}{\operatorname{H}(f_i, f_j)}$ with $\operatorname{H}(X, Y)$ being the joint entropy of discrete random variables $X$ and $Y$.
 This results in a distance matrix $D$ with entries $d_{ij} = d(f_i, f_j)$.
-Then, we apply the DBSCAN algorithm~\cite{ester1996density} in order to find clusters of similar features.
+It runs the DBSCAN algorithm~\cite{esterDensityBasedAlgorithmDiscovering1996} on this matrix to cluster the features. \stopsquarepar

-\myitem{Selecting representative features} Given the groups of redundant features, the next step is to select a representative feature for each group.
+\myitem{Selecting representative features} Given the groups of redundant features, \system selects a representative feature for each group.
 Since the features within a group carry similar information, we can use additional trade-off metrics for the selection while expecting a similar classification score.
 We leverage this to optimize for memory usage, convergence speed, and number of distinct features: